jkrems/loader/README.md

 * By default the `Loader` for a context starts out empty.
 * Each `Loader` keeps a map of URL string to `Module`.
-* When a URL is requested that hasn't been loaded already, that process is handed over to a `Job`.
+* When a URL is requested that hasn't been loaded already, that process is handed over to a `LoadModuleJob`.
-  The `Job` keeps track of everything that needs to wrap up before the requested module can be returned and provides a `Promise` for its completion.
+  The `LoadModuleJob` keeps track of everything that needs to wrap up before the requested module can be returned and provides a `Promise` for its completion.
-* During `Job` execution, the resolve, load and init hooks that have been registered will be called.
+* During `LoadModuleJob` execution, the `resolve`, `fetch` and `init` hooks of the `Loader` will be called.

 ## Random Ideas